-You’ve probably seen photos of Jackalope’s jaw-dropping architecture – when the new luxury accommodation opened in 2017 it won a slew of awards and landed a place on Conde-Nast’s Hot List.
+You’ve probably seen photos or read our review of Jackalope’s jaw-dropping architecture – when the new luxury accommodation opened in 2017 it won a slew of awards and landed a place on Conde-Nast’s Hot List.
 Jackalope is set in the Willow Creek Vineyard, which produces pinot noir, chardonnay, cabernet, pinot gris and sauvignon blanc.

 If you’re wanting to treat yourself, book a couple of nights in one of the luxury lairs so you can make the most of the lavish day spa, the excellent eateries (Doot Doot Doot is their fine dining option while Rare Hare Wine & Food Store is a more casual experience), and the spectacular infinity pool overlooking the vines.